 What Questions Should the Expert Witness Ask?

 Several questions should be asked by the expert to determine if a case or analysis is within their expertise.
 Only cases where the expert has sufficient education, training, and experience should be undertaken.
 The expert should ask the following questions: Am I qualified to opine on the matter(s) in question?
 Opinions beyond your true and strong areas of expertise can result in your being excluded from testifying in the case.
 Such an exclusion can have an adverse effect or end your career as an expert witness.
 Do I have sufficient facts, information, and research?
 Opinions based on inadequate facts may be subject to a motion to exclude.
 This again can impact your career as an expert.
 Do I have enough time to do a proper investigation and analysis?
 Be upfront with a realistic time frame of a complete and thorough investigation and analysis, and don’t accept if there is truly not enough time.
 Am I confident in my opinions to a reasonable degree of engineering certainty?
 If you cannot express your opinions with confidence, you should not express them at all.
-I think, could or possible is not a strong opinion.
+I think, could or possibly is not a strong opinion.
 Am I sure on what exactly counsel wants me to opine?
 Only address the areas counsel would like us to opine.

 Once all questions are answered positively above, now and only should an expert accept an assignment.